shriyansh207/Snake_OO/README.md

 * Ouch.wav
 The game wont run unless the source code and the files above are in the same location on the computer.

-## Usage
+## Usage and Instructions
+After installing all packages needed to run the game.
+Open the 'snake_oo.py' file and run it.
 The objective of this game is to try get as high of a score as possible.
 In order to do this, you must navigate the purple snake and have it eat the red apples.
+When the apple is eaten, the snakes length will increase by 1.
+However, be wary of the green apples.
+When they are eaten, if the length of the snake isn't big enough, the snake will die.
+However, if it is big enough then the snakes size will decrease by a substantial amount (play the game to find out how much.)
+Havving the snake eat itself will also kill it.
+Lastly, running the snake onto the walls will also kill the snake.